Fast Optical Transients from Stellar-Mass Black Hole Tidal Disruption Events in Young Star Clusters: Electromagnetic signatures

 For simplicity, we assume a disk is formed promptly at radius $r_d \simeq R_{\rm TD}$ and take $t_{\rm{fb}}$ as the characteristic timescale for disk formation.
 This is motivated by the fact that the orbits of the bound debris are only weakly eccentric.
 Once a disk is formed, the timescale for the debris to accrete is set by the viscous timescale \citep{ShakuraSunyaev1973}.
 For a thick disk, with disk height ratio $h = H/r_d$ (where $H$ is the disk scale height), the viscous accretion timescale is

-Because the accretion time is larger than fallback time, we conclude the subsequent lightcurve evolution is viscosity-driven (i.e., determined by accretion timescale).
+Because $t_{\rm{acc}} > t_{\rm{fb}}$, the subsequent lightcurve evolution is viscosity-driven (i.e., determined by accretion timescale).
 This marks one key difference from supermassive BH TDEs, where $t_{\rm{acc}} \ll t_{\rm{fb}}$ and thus, the disk evolution is likely dominated by the fallback and the accretion rate is believed to follow the standard $t^{-5/3}$ power-law \citep[e.g.,][]{Rees1988,Phinney1989,EvansKochanek1989}.

-For viscosity-driven accretion, assuming roughly half of the stellar material is bound to the BH following the TDE \citep[e.g.,][]{Rees1988}, the peak accretion rate can be approximated as
+For viscosity-driven accretion, assuming roughly half of the stellar material is bound to the BH following the TDE, the peak accretion rate can be approximated as

 The maximum possible luminosity is $L_{\rm{max}} \sim \epsilon \dot{M}_p c^2$, where $\epsilon\sim 0.1$ is the accretion efficiency near the innermost stable circular orbit (ISCO).
 This case corresponds to the most efficient energy release (possibly when a jet is formed), and we estimate $L_{\rm{max}} \sim 10^{48}\,\rm{erg\,s}^{-1}$ for typical TDE parameters.
 As pointed out in \citet{Perets2016}, in this extreme case the TDE may power an ultra-long gamma ray burst \citep[e.g.,][]{Gendre2013,Levan2014}.